bdoyle0182/cryptoTips/References.md

 ---
 layout: page
-title: Encryption
+title: References
-description: Everything on how to correctly use the Cipher API
+description: Our Source Matterial
 ---

 This site is based on the work of Egele, Brumley, Fratantonio, and Kruegel in their paper *An Empirical Study of Cryptographic Misuse in Android Applications*.